chef/effortless/effortless-chef-io/what-is-scaffolding.md

-# What is Habitat Scaffolding?
+# Chef Habitat Scaffolding

-Habitat scaffolding is a way to build a habitat plan that overrides some of the default functions Habitat uses during it's build process.
-You can find out more about scaffolding on the [Habitat docs page](https://www.habitat.sh/docs/glossary/#sts=Scaffolding).
+Chef Habitat scaffolding is a way to build a Chef Habitat plan that overrides some of the default functions that Chef Habitat uses during its build process.
+You can find out more about [scaffolding](https://www.habitat.sh/docs/glossary/#sts=Scaffolding) in the Chef Habitat documentation.

-## Why does the Effortless Pattern use scaffolding?
+## Why The Effortless Pattern Uses Scaffolding

-The reason we use habitat scaffolding is it provides the effortless maintainers a way to better manage the build and runtime steps needed to be successful with Chef Infra and Chef InSpec.
-This means that the amount of code you the customer needs to maintain in order to build and run Chef Infra and Chef InSpec is in a small plan file.
-This lets you focus on writing Chef cookbooks and InSpec profiles and not on how to build and run those things.
+We use Chef Habitat scaffolding to provide the Effortless maintainers better management of the build and runtime steps needed to be successful with Chef Infra and Chef InSpec.
+This means a small plan file is the amount of code that you, the customer, need to maintain in order to build and run Chef Infra and Chef InSpec.
+Focus on writing Chef Infra cookbooks and Chef InSpec profiles, and not on how to build and run those things.

-## How does scaffolding work?
+## How Scaffolding Works

-By specifying the `pkg_scaffolding` variable in you plan Chef Habitat will pull in the necessary package dependencies, run the build steps for Chef Infra and/or Chef InSpec, and provide you with a Habitat artifact that contains your cookbooks or profiles and way to run them on your systems.
-The source code for these steps can be found here: [Chef Infra](https://github.com/chef/effortless/tree/master/scaffolding-chef-infra/lib) [Chef InSpec](https://github.com/chef/effortless/tree/master/scaffolding-chef-inspec/lib).
+By specifying the `pkg_scaffolding` variable in your plan, Chef Habitat will pull in the necessary package dependencies, run the build steps for Chef Infra and/or Chef InSpec, and provide you with a Chef Habitat artifact that contains your cookbooks or profiles and a way to run them on your systems.

+Find the source code for these steps here for [Chef Infra](https://github.com/chef/effortless/tree/master/scaffolding-chef-infra/lib) and for [Chef InSpec](https://github.com/chef/effortless/tree/master/scaffolding-chef-inspec/lib).